An illustration of a uterus holding balancing scales against a light blue background.

 Why is everything changing so fast?

-Ever since Roe was overturned, abortion rights advocates and providers in states that had previously passed “trigger laws” have been filing legal challenges to prevent bans from being implemented, if only temporarily.
+Since the overturning of Roe, abortion rights advocates and providers in states that had previously passed “trigger laws” have filed legal challenges to prevent bans from being implemented, if only temporarily.
 Those legal challenges have been successful in several states—which is why abortion is still legal in some conservative states that were expected to almost automatically ban abortion without Roe.
-In some of these states, temporary injunctions or restraining orders have prevented the implementation of abortion bans or restrictions before a decision is made in the courts.

 Which states should we be watching and why?